 In-person interviews are required of all applicants who make the final selection round.
 In-person interviews involve an informational session with the training co-director(s) and a meeting with the site supervisor at the site(s) to which they’ve applied.

 MMPIC is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Over the years, APPIC has developed procedures for student-internship matching, and these guidelines continue to evolve over time as APPIC remains responsive to the varied concerns around this issue.
 The guidelines in effect for this application year are available from APPIC.
 MMPIC agrees to follow APPIC guidelines.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

-MMPIC will participate in the APPIC Internship Matching Program administered by National Matching Services Inc. (NMS).
+MMPIC participates in the APPIC Internship Matching Program administered by National Matching Services Inc. (NMS).
 Applicants must complete the APPIC Application for Psychology Internship (AAPI) online.
 The Match number for MMPIC is: 2447 followed by the two-number code for the different sites.

-All application materials must be submitted through the AAPI Online Service and received by December 1.
+All application materials must be submitted through the AAPI Online Service.
 No materials will be accepted by e-mail or US mail.

 Expectations for Intern Performance

 For interns to successfully complete the internship, the following criteria must be met: